Think How to Think: Mitigating Overthinking with Autonomous Difficulty Cognition in Large Reasoning Models: Experiments

+\textbf{Datasets.} For dataset construction, we mainly adopt mathematical reasoning tasks, which are friendly for difficulty quantization.
+In stage 1, the GSM8K and MATH datasets are combined after filtering out errors and injecting difficulty hypnosis.
+In stage 2, redundancy and looping hypnosis are injected into difficult samples.
+The composition ratio of this heterogeneous dataset is 2:1:1, yielding $8k$ samples.
+We evaluate on 4 mathematical tasks (GSM8K, MATH, AIME2024 and Omni-MATH) and 1 QA benchmark GPQA~\cite{rein2024gpqa}.
+Metrics include accuracy, average number of output tokens, and inference latency per sample.
+We also report the success rate of the difficulty awareness, redundancy, and looping optimization.

-\paragraph{Baselines.} In our main experiments, we compare \textbf{TH2T} with two prompt-based methods and two fine-tuning methods.
-1) \textbf{D-Prompt} directly promotes LRM to regulate its output length based on self-judgment of task difficulty based on Difficulty Reminder in Prompt, as discussed in Sec.~\ref{sec:pre-experiement}.
-2) \textbf{NoThinking}~\cite{ma2025reasoning} bypasses the thinking process via prompting for all difficulty-level questions.
-3) \textbf{Tokenskip}~\cite{xia2025tokenskip} constructs a dataset where less important tokens are pruned and fine-tuned to enable the model to skip the redundant tokens in inference, regardless of task difficulty.
-4) \textbf{CoT-Valve}~\cite{ma2025cot} enables dynamic control of CoT length by identifying and leveraging a controllable direction in parameter space, reducing inference cost by compressing reasoning paths based on task difficulty.
-We replicate the first two baselines and report the relative performance improvement of the latter two from the raw papers due to variability of the model and implementation methods.
+\textbf{Baselines.} We compare \textbf{TH2T} with the following methods: (1) \textbf{D-Prompt} (prompt-based) directly regulates response length based on self-judgment of task difficulty via the Difficulty Reminder in Prompt (in Sec.\ref{sec:pre-experiement}).
+(2) \textbf{NoThinking}~\cite{ma2025reasoningmodelseffectivethinking} (output-based) bypasses the thinking process via prompting for all difficulty-level questions.
+(3) \textbf{Tokenskip}~\cite{xia2025tokenskip} (model-based) fine-tunes the model to prune non-essential tokens during inference, regardless of task difficulty.
+(4) \textbf{CoT-Valve}~\cite{ma-etal-2025-cot} (model-based) learns a controllable direction in the parameter space to steer generation length based on task difficulty.
+(5) \textbf{AdaCtrl}\footnote{We re-implemented all baselines except AdaCtrl (citing its original 7B results due to reproduction complexity).} ~\cite{huang2025adactrl} (model-based) uses reinforcement learning and allocates reasoning budgets based on self-assessed problem difficulty, which is more of a label-driven distillation.

-\paragraph{Metrics.} Main results are assessed on three metrics: accuracy, average number of output tokens, and inference latency per sample.
-To substantiate the research objectives, we further incorporate the success rate of difficulty awareness and redundancy optimization, which includes the reduction of redundant structures (e.g., "Wait", "Alternatively", or "Check") as well as the reflection looping ratio.

-\paragraph{Implementation details.} We adopt LoRA~\cite{hu2022lora}, a widespread LLM fine-tuning approach, to train our models with a rank $r=8$, scaling parameter $\alpha=16$, and learning rate $r=1\times10^{-5}$.
-All experiments are conducted on 2$\times$NVIDIA H800 GPU (80GB).
-For the decoding strategy, we employ greedy decoding, and the maximum generation length equals 8192 (except 16,384 for AIME2024).